 Some of these evaluated needs form the basis of use-cases that have been tailored to specific legal issues by experienced Ashurst lawyers.
 At the first Ashurst Legal Hackathon held in Frankfurt in May 2019, students were invited to design, code, develop and present a prototype digital products for the assigned use-cases using BRYTER.

 An innovative team

-The objective of the Ashurst Advance team is to transform client service by continually evolving the firm’s legal services delivery in order to provide real value and help our clients achieve their business objectives in a highly cost effective way.
+The objective of the Ashurst Advance team is to transform client service by continually evolving the firm’s legal services delivery in order to provide real value and help clients achieve their business objectives in a highly cost effective way.

-Christopher Georgiou is a partner and head of our global Ashurst Advance division, the firm’s integrated “NewLaw” offering which focuses on the three fundamental areas of innovation in legal services: resources, process and technology.
+Christopher Georgiou is a partner and head of the global Ashurst Advance division, the firm’s integrated “NewLaw” offering which focuses on the three fundamental areas of innovation in legal services: resources, process and technology.

 Tara L. Waters is a corporate partner and co-CEO of Ashurst Digital Ventures, the firm’s in-house development and investment arm of Ashurst Advance, providing innovative technology-led solutions to clients.

-Dr. Michael Holzhäuser is a competition partner in Germany and has extensive experience in advising clients on the challenges with digital transformation of their businesses and in developing client solutions using state-of-the-art Legal Technology and legal project management.
-He leads the Legal Tech and innovation initiatives in Germany and heads the German Legal Tech Working Group.
-He is co-initiator and member of the advisory board for the postgraduate program “Legal Process Management” at the German Graduate School of Management & Law in Heilbronn/Germany, where he also lectures on disciplines “Legal Project Management for Compliance and Investigations”.
+Dr. Michael Holzhäuser is a competition partner in Germany and has extensive experience in advising clients on the challenges with digital transformation of their businesses and in developing client solutions using state-of-the-art legal technology and legal project management.
+He leads the legal tech and innovation initiatives in Germany and heads the German Legal Tech Working Group.
+He is co-initiator and member of the advisory board for the postgraduate program “Legal Process Management” at the German Graduate School of Management & Law in Heilbronn, Germany, where he also lectures on disciplines “Legal Project Management for Compliance and Investigations.”

 - a corporate policy analyzer (the winning project);